-We offer languages at both beginners and advanced levels with flexible language and nonlanguage combinations.
+We are a pioneering department in offering languages at both beginners and advanced levels with flexible language and nonlanguage combinations.
 By the end of your degree, you will have achieved a high level of language skills as benchmarked against international standards - the Common European Framework Reference (CEFR) or Chinese HSK.

-in the UK for French, German, Italian and Spanish Complete University Guide 2025
+in the UK for French, German, Italian and Spanish Complete University Guide 2024